Scientific: Gaura lindheimeri

 Light: Full sun to partial shade

-Soil: Tolerant, but well drained
+Soil: Tolerant, but well irrigated and well drained.

 Pruning: Little except to infrequently head back or remove flower stalks to prevent seed formation.